 When presenting real information it is important to present it with citations and counterarguments, this can look like a military field manual (with no none sense), a peer reviewed journal, or a well written and researched bit of journalism.

 There is a range of ways to present this highest quality of information, but the general goal is to convey true, good, and honest information in true and honest context.

 Opinion is, as above, a thing that ranges from justified to unjustified belief, it is a mid-way point between propaganda and fact.
 Opinion can augment truth telling, information giving, and journalism, and has a place at the table, but it isn’t the same as conveying pure information and should be framed as such.

-A journalist can report on propaganda and use opinion, and a propagandist can use journalism and opinion to construct their half-truths, and a opinionist can use journalism and propaganda, but despite the grey areas, these are three distinct ways to report the truth (each with a differing degree of quality and purpose, each relating to the types of truth discussed above).
+A journalist can report on propaganda and use opinion, and a propagandist or conman can use journalism and opinion to construct their half-truths, and a opinionist can use journalism and propaganda, but despite the grey areas, these are different and distinct ways to report the truth (each with a differing degree of quality and purpose, each relating to the types of truth discussed above).

 Some Metaphysics of Truth